microsoft/diskspd/README.md

 ## VM Fleet ##

+VM Fleet *In Progress*

+* CPU Target Sweep: a sweep script using StorageQoS and a linear CPU/IOPS model to build an empirical sweep of IOPS as a function of CPU, initially for the three classic small IOPS mixes (100r, 90:10 and 70:30 4K).
+Includes an analysis script which provides the linear model for each off of the results.
+* Update sweep mechanics which allow generalized specification of DISKSPD sweep parameters and host performance counter capture.

 VM Fleet 0.5 6/22/2016

 * start-sweep now supports gathering performance counters from the physical nodes (hv root)